 Addis Goldman (b.
 1991, Seattle, WA) is an MA Candidate in International Relations at the University of Chicago.
 He holds an MA from Columbia University and a BA from Colorado College.
-He serves as a research assistant to the Columbia Center for Contemporary Critical Thought (CCCCT) at Columbia Law School.
-He previously served as a research assistant to Saskia Sassen, the Robert S. Lynd Professor of Sociology at Columbia University.
-He also previously worked at BOMB Magazine, the multi-platform publishing house and literary arts quarterly archived within Columbia University’s Rare Book and Manuscript Library, and as a studio assistant to The Still House Group, an artist-run organization based in New York, with locations in Red Hook, Chinatown, and the South Bronx.
+He previously served as a research assistant at the Columbia Center for Contemporary Critical Thought at Columbia Law School.
+He also served as research assistant to Saskia Sassen, Robert S. Lynd Professor of Sociology.
+He previously worked at BOMB Magazine, the multi-platform publishing house and literary arts quarterly archived within the Rare Book and Manuscript Library at Columbia University.

-“Finding Fukuyama's Ends: Between Aspirations and History.”
-The Hedgehog Review (blog), Institute for Advanced Studies in Culture, University of Virginia, July 22, 2021.
+“Why Carl Schmitt Matters to China.”
+The Hedgehog Review, Institute for Advanced Studies in Culture, University of Virginia, October 21, 2021.

-“The Great Rhetorical Gambit: Does ‘New Cold War’ Discourse Serve a Strategic Purpose?”
+“The Great Rhetorical Gambit.”
 In The Long Run (blog), Department of Politics and International Studies (POLIS), University of Cambridge, June 8, 2021.

-“Addis Goldman and Alex Langstaff: On Photography and Belief by David Levi Strauss.”
+“Addis Goldman and Alex Langstaff on David Levi Strauss’s Photography and Belief.”
 Artforum, Nov.
 3, 2020.

 info [at] addisgoldman [dot] com